cohere-ai/quick-start-connectors/msteams/README.md

   "oauth": {
     "client_id": "{Your App CLIENT-ID}",
     "client_secret": "{Your App CLIENT-SECRET}",
-    "authorize_url": "https://login.microsoftonline.com/{Your APP Tenant ID}/oauth2/v2.0/authorize"
+    "authorize_url": "https://login.microsoftonline.com/{Your App TENANT-ID}/oauth2/v2.0/authorize"
-    "token_url": "https://login.microsoftonline.com/{Your APP Tenant ID}/oauth2/v2.0/token"
+    "token_url": "https://login.microsoftonline.com/{Your App TENANT-ID}/oauth2/v2.0/token"
     "scope": ".default offline_access"
   }
 }'
 ```

-To make a search requests to Microsoft Graph API, the connector needs to be authenticated with a token obtained using
-Oauth 2.0, and passed to the connector in the Authorization header with the Bearer schema.

-The connector will search the chat messages accessible by the user who is authenticated.
+No more configuration is needed here and after successfully registration,
+Cohere will take care of OAuth steps including passing in the correct headers to your connector.

 ## Unstructured